Author has written 9 stories for Lord of the Rings, and Silmarillion.

 -All the King's Men by Robert Penn Warren

 -Much Ado About Nothing and Hamlet by William Shakespeare

-Favorite Composures in order: Hans Zimmer (he's the best), James Horner, Harry Gregson-Williams, Howard Shore, Steve Jablonski, and Jesper Kyd.
+Favorite Composures in order: Hans Zimmer (he's the best), James Horner, Adrian von Ziegler, Harry Gregson-Williams, Howard Shore, and Thomas Bergersen.

 One last thing - my rants - some Lord of the Rings insight: (the last three were copied from Tori of Lorien)